RiTeK: A Dataset for Large Language Models Complex Reasoning over Textual Knowledge Graphs in Medicine

-However, existing datasets~\cite{wu2024stark,wu2024avatar} exhibit one or more of the following limitations: they are overly simplistic, involving only 1-2 hop reasoning paths; they lack diverse topological structure templates~\footnote{A topological structure is a graph that is an abstract of the query graphs of the same pattern, as shown in \citet{li2022semantic}.} and rich relation types; or they fail to incorporate complex constraints~\footnote{Constraints are particularly important in KBQA as they help filter out irrelevant information from large knowledge bases, narrowing the search space and improving both efficiency and accuracy}.
-Consequently, these datasets fall short in addressing the complexity of retrieval tasks involving TKGs, especially within the medical domain, where queries require more complex multi-hop reasoning, diverse topological structure templates, and multiple interdependent constraints.
-Moreover, the absence of textual properties in existing TKGs limits their effectiveness in delivering comprehensive answers.
+However, existing datasets~\cite{wu2024stark,wu2024avatar} exhibit several critical limitations: they are overly simplistic, typically limited to 1-2 hop reasoning paths; they lack diverse topological structure templates\footnote{The details of the topological structure are provided in the Appendix~\ref{con:Topological_Structures}.} and rich relation types; or they fail to incorporate complex constraints\footnote{Constraints are particularly important in KBQA as they help filter out irrelevant information from large knowledge bases, narrowing the search space and improving both efficiency and accuracy.}.
+Consequently, these datasets are inadequate for capturing the complexity of retrieval tasks involving medical TKGs, where queries demand multi-hop reasoning, diverse topological structure templates, and multiple interdependent constraints.
+Moreover, the absence of textual properties in existing medical TKGs limits their effectiveness in delivering comprehensive answers.

-In addition to the limitations of the TKG datasets themselves, another major challenge lies in how to leverage the useful information embedded in such complex TKGs to enhance the ability of LLMs to answer questions that involve complex reasoning paths within TKGs.
-As shown in Figure~\ref{con:figure1}, both GPT-4\footnote{https://openai.com/index/gpt-4/} and Chain-of-Thought (COT)~\cite{wei2022chain} fail to generate the correct answer, \textit{Nitric oxide}.
-Recent work suggests that utilizing path information within complex KGs can significantly enhance LLM reasoning abilities~\cite{li2024condensed} and provide interpretability.
-Therefore, exploring accurate and efficient path retrieval with complex topological structures in TKGs is another key focus of the current research community.